-File a Discrimination Charge with the Equal Employment Opportunity Commission in Mississippi
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Mississippi

 It is important to note how to file an EEOC employment discrimination, which is available in person, by phone or mail.
 Former employees must file a wrongful termination discrimination within 180 of the wrongful termination.
 Workers filing a charge of discrimination in Mississippi will need to identify the cause of action and prove their termination was unlawful.
 Former employees will need to know how to file a charge of employment discrimination as well as the process after submitting a claim.

 After filing a charge of discrimination in Mississippi, the EEOC will review the case and decide on the legality of the claim.
 They will attempt mediation between the employer and employee to resolve the matter cordially.
 If for any reason mediation cannot resolve the issue, the EEOC will begin an investigation.

 During the investigation, EEOC will collect evidence like interviews and employer documents to reach a decision.
 Depending on the findings, the EEOC will try to reach a settlement or instruct the former employee on his or her right to sue.
 Employees who wonder how to file a charge of employment discrimination lawsuit against their employer should consider obtaining legal counsel.